 The most common reason why you breathe air through your mouth is if your nose is somehow blocked.
-However, altered mouth shape from prolonged thumbsucking or genetics are another cause.
+However, altered mouth shape from prolonged thumb sucking or genetics are other causes.

 When is it okay to breathe through the mouth?

-In some cases, for example, nasal congestion, it becomes OK to breathe with your mouth.
-Other situations where mouth breathing is acceptable include sinus issues, allergies, and during strenuous exercise.
+In some cases it becomes OK to breathe with your mouth.
+Situations where mouth breathing is acceptable include sinus and nasal congestion issues, allergies, and during strenuous exercise.